 The Summer Choir provides musical leadership and choral offerings for the 10 a.m.
 Eucharist each Sunday from late June through the Labor Day weekend.
 Like the other Grace Church choirs, it is multigenerational and is open to anyone who would like to participate.

 Participants make a week-by-week commitment, with the only requirement being attendance at the 9 a.m.
 Sunday morning rehearsal on the Sundays when they would like to sing.
 The Summer Choir does not wear vestments – a real benefit given that the church can be quite toasty during July and August!

 During the course of the summer the group sings hymns, a psalm, and a variety of service music from the Hymnal 1982 and Wonder, Love, and Praise.
 The style of music changes from week to week and can range from Baroque and Southern Harmony to Spirituals, from Victorian and Edwardian to Tudor, and folk tunes from areas of the world as diverse as China, Pakistan and Africa.
 Thanks to the Summer Choir we have choral music at the 10 a.m.
 Eucharist every Sunday of the year.

 In addition to regular musical accompaniment by organ and piano, members of our community have offered their gifts as instrumentalists – both as members of an ensemble and individually in a variety of venues from parish social gatherings to Sunday morning and Taize prayer services.
 Instruments played recently include violin, viola, flute, recorder, trumpet, French horn, clarinet, guitar, harp, harmonica, handbells, tower bells and African drums.

-Further information about the Grace Church music program is available from Mark Johnson 401-330-6787.
+Further information about the Grace Church music program is available to all.
 We are eager to welcome new members to each of our choirs and are happy to explore ways for instrumentalists to offer their gifts.